chipsalliance/f4pga-xc7-bram-patch/README.md

 which will run through a series of memory sizes and generate test cases using Vivado and other scripts.
 You can modify the contents of "generate_tests.py" to alter which memory sizes are generated.

-In fact, generate_tests.py and the scripts it calls is instructive to show how a design is generate, along with its .mdd file.
+In fact, generate_tests.py and the scripts it calls are instructive to show how a design is generated, along with its .mdd file.

+NOTE: the above script will run for a LONG time.
+But, you can go into the script and modify the list of the memory sizes it will generate test circuits.

 # 3. Doing a Simple Patch